-One-time-a-day feeding programs for calves usually provide 1.3 to 1.5 pounds of dry matter in 1 feeding (5 to 6 quarts of high concentration milk replacer or whole milk supplemented with powder).
+However, intensive milk feeding programs with twice daily feeding may provide a very large volume of milk at one time, as can once-a-day feeding which provides 600g to 700g of dry matter in one feeding (5 litres to 6 litres of high concentration milk replacer, or whole milk supplemented with powder).
 Both options can extend the time for high pH conditions.
-Thus, it is important to have high immunity levels from good colostrum management, as well as a strict sanitation program to reduce pathogen exposure.
+Thus, it is important to have high immunity levels from good colostrum management, as well as a strict hygiene program to reduce pathogen exposure.

 Extended use of electrolytes containing bicarbonates increases the time that the abomasum is at an unfavorable pH level as well.
-Treatment of diarrhea with oral electrolytes should be discussed with your veterinarian.
+Treatment of diarrhoea with oral electrolytes should be discussed with your veterinarian.